 when visiting the Daniel J. Evans Wilderness to ensure protection of this unique area.

-Bicycles are permitted on the Spruce Railroad Trail on the north shore of Lake Crescent.
+-- Bicycles and other whelled devices are prohibited except on the Spruce Railroad Trail on the north shore of Lake Crescent.

-All visitors are required to secure all food (including dehydrated and canned), garbage and other scented items from wildlife 24 hours a day.
+-- All visitors are required to secure food (including dehydrated and canned), garbage and other scented items from wildlife 24 hours a day.

 -- Hard-sided containers such as bear canisters are required for food storage on the coast, in the Sol Duc/High Divide/7 Lakes Basin area/ Royal Lake/Royal Basin area and anywhere else food cannot be hung at least 12 ft. high and 10 ft. our from the nearest tree trunk.